Maintaining a minimum GPA of 2.75 and successful completion of at least 24 semester hours, which should include EDU2100 and EDU2260.

 EDU3120 Methods and Materials for Teaching ESL (4)*

 EDU3140 Assessment of Bilingual Students (4)*

 EDU3150 Linguistics for Teaching English Language Learners (4)*

 EDU3170 Methods and Materials for Teaching ELLs in Bilingual Programs (4)*

 *Course also requires 20 hours of clinical experience.

 All 20 hours are required for an approval or endorsement in Bilingual/ESL Education.
 These can be used for a dual approval or endorsement if another language is spoken by the candidate.

-- A final alternative for candidates is to take only the first three courses (EDU3110, EDU3130, EDU3150) in Bilingual/ESL Education which can result in an undergraduate "concentration" but not a minor and no approval or endorsement added to their teaching certificate.
+An alternative for candidates is to take only three courses (EDU3110, EDU3130, EDU3150) in bilingual/ESL education, which can result in an undergraduate "concentration" but no minor and no endorsement added to their teaching certificate.
 However, this group of courses would serve to establish a foundation to understand the needs and challenges faced by ELL students in U.S. classrooms.
-After graduation, students could complete the remaining three courses (EDU6120, EDU6170) at the graduate level to seek the bilingual and/or ESL Endorsement or approval.
+After graduation, students could complete the remaining three courses (EDU3120, EDU 3140, EDU 3170), at the graduate level, to seek the bilingual and/or ESL endorsement.